 Once you have learned a few details about your parents and grandparents, it is a good idea to create a small family tree online where you can keep track of what you learn.
 I enjoy making family trees on Ancestry, since it is simple and free for building trees.

-Definitely check out this book if you are interested in learning about how to build a family tree.
+Definitely check out my book if you are interested in learning about how to build a family tree.
 The more you learn about doing family tree research, the faster you will discover your Eastern European ancestors:

 Find your Eastern European immigrant ancestors